Schedule a Free Consultation

 What is NavigateSOM?

-Suspicious order monitoring software helps manufacturers and distributors make sure that they are in compliance with DEA laws.
+Our suspicious order monitoring software helps manufacturers and distributors make sure that they are in compliance with DEA requirements.
 Federal and state agencies are increasing investigation into the players of the pharmaceutical supply chain, paying close attention to the validity and fluctuation of ordering practices to combat the drug abuse epidemic.

 NavigateSOM uses programmatic algorithms to identify potentially suspicious orders.